 Size: ¼ inch

-Frequent Location: Like their name suggests, bedbugs like to live and feed in beds
+Frequent Location: As their name suggests, bedbugs like to live and feed in beds

 The Pest Detective is proud to provide this service for our commercial clients as well, including apartment buildings, healthcare institutions, schools, hotels, and other establishments.

 Bed bugs like to travel and will hide in suitcases, boxes and shoes to be near a food supply.
 They are elusive, nocturnal creatures.
 They can hide behind baseboards, electrical switch plates, picture frames and even wallpaper.
 They come out at night for a blood meal.